edreamleo/python-to-coffeescript/README.md

 The present code is based on Leo's token-based beautifier command, with substantial modifications brought about by having to parse the code.
 Using tokens is reasonable.
 This approach preserves line breaks, comments and the spelling of strings.
 On the minus side, it requires ad-hoc parsing of Python, which becomes increasingly difficult as more complex syntactic transformations are attempted.

 The initial version of this script was based on ast trees.
 It is in the attic (the Unused Code section of the python_to_coffeescript.leo).
 The great disadvantage of parse trees is that it is *extremely* difficult to associate tokens with parse nodes.
-See [this discussion]() and [this proposed solution]().
+See [this discussion](http://stackoverflow.com/questions/16748029/how-to-get-source-corresponding-to-a-python-ast-node) and [this proposed solution](https://bitbucket.org/plas/thonny/src/3b71fda7ac0b66d5c475f7a668ffbdc7ae48c2b5/thonny/common.py?at=master).
 Imo, the solution is not good enough.

+**Important**: Even if there were no holes in the ast api, it would still be tricky to associate tokens with parse trees.
 My present plan is to experiment with using *both* parse-trees and tokens.
-The idea will be for the ast visitors to **synch** tokens with keywords and strings.
+The idea will be for the ast visitors to **sync** tokens with keywords and strings.
 This will allow the accumulation of properly-formatted comments preceding keywords, and will allow the perfect reconstruction of strings, something that appears difficult or impossible with a purely parse-tree-oriented approach.

 Finally, note that no matter how the code list is generated, it would be possible to use a real peephole pass on it if required.

 ### Summary

 This has been a success proof of concept.
 It is surely useful as is.

-Further work will focus on the interplay between token-oriented views of code and parse-tree-oriented views.
-Only experience will show how the interplay between the two different views will work out.
+I have years of experience working with tokens and parse trees.
+I literally write this code in my sleep.
+I awake with new code fresh at hand.
+Despite this deep knowledge, it remains unclear whether tokens or parse trees will come to dominate the code.
+Only further work will reveal the best way.

 Edward K. Ream
-February 20 - 21, 2016
+February 21, 2016